-1) bring the Student Union director, HPC president, and SLC representative into the cabinet of the Student Government. combine the duplicated services of commissions create a central file for collection of all committee advisory reports.
+1) bring the Student Union director, HPC president, and SLC representative into the cabinet of the Student Government.
+2) combine the duplicated services of commissions create a central file for collection of all committee advisory reports.

-In the area of communication

-Communication

-In the area of communication, three proposals have been made.
-They are:

-1) issue a student government newsletter in order to keep students aware of Student Government activity. meet regularly with hall council representatives to accurately determine student opinion on issues, to share successful programs of one hall with others and to help coordinate action between halls and quads.
+In the area of communication Communication In the area of communication, three proposals have been made.
+They are 1) issue a student government newsletter in order to keep students aware of Student Government activity.
+2) meet regularly with hall council representatives to accurately determine student opinion on issues, to share successful programs of one hall with others and to help coordinate action between halls and quads.
 3) send out questionnaires to Alumni to determine their opinions on University issues and letters to enlist their support.
-Representation

-Byrnes platform stressed representation in groups which affect the students the most and he ITALIAN NIGHT THIS SATURDAY!
+Representation Byrnes platform stressed representation in groups which affect the students the most and he 1) request representation on the Board of Trustees.